 At OWIS, the Kindness Leadership programme allows students to take proactive steps to promote kindness as early as primary school.
 We hope that our emphasis on caring is something our students will carry with them for the rest of their lives, empowering them to become compassionate leaders who spread kindness to create a more tolerant world.

 We welcome your feedback and would like to invite you to reach out to us if you have any comments on this post.
 You can also connect with us on social media.
-To learn more about how we promote kindness at OWIS, visit us virtually.
+To learn more about how we promote kindness at OWIS, visit us for a school tour.

 Please note: All the images in this blog were taken in pre-Covid times.